singhatulya/PythonbyAtulya/README.md

 - Step 2 - Click and open these files in IDLE (Integrated Development and Learning Environment).
 - Step 3 - Click F5 to run the code and see the magic And you are done!

+Note: This course was made in Python 3.13.